Table of Contents

 Columbia MBA Class Profile

-Columbia brings together a large and globally diverse group of students, reflecting the school’s strong reputation in finance, consulting, and entrepreneurship
+Columbia brings together a large and globally diverse MBA class, reflecting its strong reputation in finance, consulting, technology, and leadership careers.

 | Class Profile (Columbia MBA) | Details |